-A CODE OF ETHICS-defines the core aspirational values of the profession and provides guidance for professional decision making especially when there are conflicting obligations or responsibilities.
+A CODE OF ETHICS-defines the core aspirational values of the profession and provides guidance for professional decision making especially when there are conflicting obligations or responsibilities responsibilities for and/or kinship relationships with a child.

 CORE PRINCIPLES-fundamental and prized values of the profession.